WriteTech-Hub/wth-write-a-thon/submissions/wallet-danbaba1/tutorial.md

 ## Understanding Interledger Wallet Addresses

+Before diving into the technical implementation, it's essential to understand what we're building and why it matters.
 An Interledger wallet address is like an email address for money.
 It's a unique identifier that allows users to send and receive payments across different networks and currencies seamlessly.
 When you create an Interledger wallet address through Chimoney, you're essentially giving a user a global payment endpoint that works 24/7.

 ### Key Benefits